 What to Do When the Project is Behind Schedule

-It’s highly likely that your team will veer off the projected course – deadlines will be missed, the project will go over-budget and new bugs will be uncovered.
+It’s highly likely that your team will veer off the projected course – deadlines will be missed, the project will go over budget and new bugs will be uncovered.

-Many teams find themselves creating overly optimistic and entirely unrealistic deadlines without properly factoring in constraints of the project.
+Many teams find themselves creating overly optimistic and entirely unrealistic deadlines without properly factoring in the constraints of the project.
 For example, the testing phase is extended but the timeline remains the same.

 Following the progression of the project throughout development and looking at key milestones in the initial phase of the development can sidestep negative effects.

 Keep a record of any deviation between the planned progress and actual progress and report them to all the stakeholders and team leaders.
 If the discrepancy is too wide, then you have to implement measures to bridge the gap.
 Sit down with team members and discuss the reasons why plans are not being met.

 Understanding how tasks relate to one another (referred to as dependencies) will allow you to effectively allocate resources in a timely manner.